 To connect to PostgreSQL from ArcGIS clients, be sure PostgreSQL is configured to accept connections from your ArcGIS client machines and that the database name can be used by ArcGIS, and then you can create a database connection file in ArcGIS Pro.

-- To publish ArcGIS Server web services that reference the data in the PostgreSQL database, register the database connection file with your ArcGIS Server sites.
+To publish ArcGIS Server web services that reference the data in your PostgreSQL database, register the database connection file with your ArcGIS Server sites.

 Configure the database to allow connections

-- Ensure users have privileges to connect to the database cluster.
+- Be sure users have privileges to connect to the database cluster.

-By default, the Public group role has CONNECT privileges to all databases in the PostgreSQL database cluster; therefore, you only need to grant the CONNECT privilege to individual login or group roles on specific databases if you revoked the CONNECT privilege from Public.
+By default, Public has CONNECT privileges to the PostgreSQL database cluster; therefore, you only need to grant CONNECT to individual login or group roles if you revoked the CONNECT privilege from Public.

 Connect to the database

-- Right-click Databases and click New Database Connection.
+- Right-click Databases in the Catalog pane and click New Database Connection.

 - Choose PostgreSQL from the Database Platform drop-down list.

-- In the Instance text box, type the database cluster name or IP address of the server where PostgreSQL is installed.
+- In the Data source text box, type the database cluster name or IP address of the server where PostgreSQL is installed.

 If your PostgreSQL database cluster is listening on a port other than the default (5432), include the port number in the instance.
-For example, if PostgreSQL is installed on server mamabear and is listening on port 49200, type mamabear,49200 in the Instance text box.
+For example, if PostgreSQL is installed on server mamabear and is listening on port 49200, type mamabear,49200 in the Data source text box.